NoroffFEU/development-platforms/2-mysql-caste-study.md

 You may use bullet points, numbered lists, paragraphs or a timeline. -->

-The first development of MySQL started in 1994 by Swedish developers Allan Larson, David Axamark , and Finnish developer Michael "Monty" Widenius.
+The first development of MySQL started in 1994 by Swedish developers Allan Larson, David Axamark, and Finnish developer Michael "Monty" Widenius.
 MySQL was initially intended for personal usage and derived from its proprietary predecessor mSQL, another database management system based on the low-lever language ISAM.
 The developers considered mSQL to be slow and inflexible and created a new SQL interface that used the same API as mSQL.